tbensky/npct/README.md

 * Monitoring health of others nearby can be done by "discovering" the BLE names of other advertising devices, and simply grab and log the ID+health info.
 This way, devices don't have to pair to exchange info.

+* A configuration and log retrieval App can be a computer (i.e. non-server based) BLE configuration App.

 That's it.
 I put it all together using an ESP32 and Web-Bluetooth in the Chrome browser.
 It all works, and here's how.
 Want to build one and try it out?